 Carrots and leafy green vegetables are the best sources of nutrition for your eyes.
 These foods are rich in antioxidants, vitamins C, E, A and zinc, along with carotenoids like lutein and zeaxanthin.
 If you want to protect your eye’s macula, lens and cornea while also lowering free radical damage and inflammation, you should include these veggies in your diet.
 In fact, research shows your diet plays a major role in preventing age-related macular degeneration and cataracts.

 The macula is a very special part of the eye in the center of the retina.
 The macula is responsible for allowing you to see what is directly in front of you.
 When you read, write or distinguish colors, this area of the eye is hard at work.
 It’s the part of the retina that is most involved to see visual details.

-Over time, the macula can get damaged leading to macular degeneration.
+In time, the macula can get damaged leading to macular degeneration.
 When this occurs, you may lose sight in the center of your visual field.
-So instead of seeing an entire image, there would be a very distorted hole in the middle.
+So, instead of seeing an entire image, there would be a very distorted hole in the middle.
 Exercise, a healthy diet and not smoking protect you from developing macular degeneration.

 What Are Other Common Causes of Vision Loss?

 Cataracts occur when the lens of the eye gets clouded.
 Treatment for cataracts is typically surgical.
 Another common cause of blindness is diabetic retinopathy.
 If you have diabetes, the increased blood sugar in your system could gradually damage your retina.
 The best way to prevent diabetic retinopathy is by controlling your blood sugar, blood pressure and cholesterol.